Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get tickets for the Invalides museum at the ticket office

-To enter the Invalides Palace, you have to pay a ticket that you can also buy directly at the box office.
-Although the museum itself recommends buying tickets online to avoid queues and wasting time on this, you will always have the opportunity to buy them there directly, without inconvenience.
-You just have to approach the north entrance or the south entrance, where there will be ticket offices for ticket sales.
+Tickets for Les Invalides can also be purchased directly at the ticket office.
+Although the museum itself recommends buying tickets online to avoid queues.
+Even so, you will always have the opportunity to buy them directly there, without inconvenience.
+Just go to the north or south entrance, where there will be ticket offices for ticket sales.

-Are tickets to the Invalides museum included in any of the city's tourist passes?
+Are tickets to the Musée des Invalides included in any of the city's tourist passes?

 If you are going to visit many museums in Paris, do not hesitate to save through one of these passes.
-But if you want an option where you can choose beyond museums, then you can buy the Paris Passlib, in any of its plans: Mini, City, Explore or Prestige, because in all of them you can go to the Army museum in Les Invalides.
-This pass allows you to select a few activities from a long list, so you can also visit other monuments and tours.
+But if you want an option where you can choose beyond museums, then you can buy the Paris Passlib, in any of its plans: Mini, City, Explore or Prestige.
+This pass allows you to select a few activities from a long list, so you will be able to see other monuments and tours as well.

 Are there special tickets for children?